 - It's a GREAT activity for those tactile learners!

 - It's a wonderful way to show length of rhythms.

 - It's a great way to practice meter/ time signature.

 - It's a brilliant way to do group work AND composition at the same time!

-So I set off to Meijer and bought four pool noodles (and a couple more for our new pool, because hey, you can never have enough pool noodles!) and gathered up some other assorted items, shown below:
+So I set off to Meijer and bought four pool noodles (and a couple more for our new pool, because hey, you can never have enough pool noodles!) and gathered up some other assorted items, shown above.